St Peter’s Church, Ellastone

 The church in Ellastone is a beautiful grade 2* listed building with an interesting history and stands proudly in the centre of the village.
 In the spring the churchyard is a riot of colour from spring bulbs – snowdrops, crocuses and daffodils.

-From April – September St Peter’s is open to all at weekends from 10.00 – 16.00 and is well worth a visit.
+From April – September St Peter’s is open to all on Sundays from 10.00 – 16.00 and is well worth a visit.
 The Church has a heritage exhibition and also the Calwich Chapel which has exhibits showing the links of the Church with the ancient Augustinian Priory of Calwich.
 Do pop in!

 Ellastone Church Heritage Fund

 This fund is specially designated and any donations or legacies received can only be spent on Ellastone Church & Churchyard and cannot be used for any other purpose.
 It is ideal for those who support the church without perhaps attending services regularly to make their contribution.
-It enables restoration work that should be done (rather than has to be done) to be carried out – for example, in 2014, overdue tree surgery on the ancient oak trees and restoration work on the Lych Gate.
+It enables restoration work that should be done (rather than has to be done) to be carried out.
 Thank you to all who have given.